davidhq/SublimeEthereum/README.md

-# Ethereum Solidity Grammar
+# Ethereum Solidity and Vyper Grammars

 ## for GitHub and SublimeText

 [Ethereum][ethereum] is a platform for decentralized applications.
 Decentralized applications are built with Smart Contracts.

-This package contains syntax highlighting for Ethereum's **Smart Contracts** language [Solidity](https://soliditylang.org).
+This package contains syntax highlighting for Ethereum's Smart Contract languages [Solidity](https://soliditylang.org) and [Vyper](https://vyper.readthedocs.io).

+Solidity is the biggest Ethereum language and has similarity to JavaScript.
 Solidity was initially proposed in August 2014 by [dr. Gavin Wood](https://en.wikipedia.org/wiki/Gavin_Wood).
 The language was later developed by the Ethereum project's Solidity team, led by Christian Reitwiessner.
-Solidity is similar in syntax to JavaScript.

 [ethereum]: https://www.ethereum.org/